-During the year ended December 31, 2019, the Company recorded share-based payment expense of \$78,681 (2018 - \$70,734) relating to the Company's contributions to the ESPP for the purchase of common shares on behalf of participating employees.
+During the year ended December 31, 2020, the Company recorded share-based payment expense of \$19,908 (2019 -\$78,681) relating to the Company's contributions to the ESPP for the purchase of common shares on behalf of participating employees.
+Company and employee contributions to the ESPP were temporarily suspended during the year.
 This expense is included in selling, general and administration expenses in the Consolidated Statements of Comprehensive Income.

-15. Expenses by Nature
+18. Expenses by Nature